npalomin/sind/training.md

 ---

 9. Draw by clicking with the mouse left click and finish the polygon with the mouse right click.
-Add the corresponding new FUC for the polygon you created (e.g. create two new polygons '12190001' and '12190002').
+Add the corresponding new FUC for the polygon you created (e.g. create two new polygons '12190001' and '12190002' on top of polygon '1209').

 <img src="https://npalomin.github.io/sind/timg/8draw.png" width="700">